kubernetes/kops/docs/authentication.md

 ## AWS IAM Authenticator

-:exclamation:AWS IAM Authenticator requires Kops 1.10 or newer and Kubernetes 1.10 or newer

 To turn on AWS IAM Authenticator, you'll need to add the stanza bellow to your cluster configuration.